nens/threedi-docs/over/d_qgis_plugin.rst

 The graph tool can be used for visualizing model results over time. for example, it allows users to quickly plot the water level variation of a specific node or the discharge variation of a flow link (e.g. a channel or pipe) over time.
 The information is quickly at hand in just a few steps.
 All the variable that are saved in the NetCDF are available.
 They are structured on flow lines and nodes, depending on how they are defined in the computational core.
 An overview of the variables in the NetCDF can be found in the section :ref:`3dinetcdf`.

 The following steps are required to view your results:
-1) First, make sure you have loaded a model schematisation and the corresponding results (NetCDF) into your QGIS project using :ref:`load_model_results`.
+1) First, make sure you have loaded a schematisation and the corresponding results (NetCDF) into your QGIS project using :ref:`load_model_results`.
 2) Activate the graph tool by clicking the *graph* button in the 3Di toolbar.
 A new panel with the title *3Di result plots* is launched in your QGIS-project.
 3) In the layer overview window go to the layer group *results: results_3di* and activate the 'flow-lines' layer or the 'nodes' layer: